 log

-Log 1 is a monotasking time-tracker.
+Log is a monotask time-tracker.

 history